Can't Slow me Down: Learning Robust and Hardware-Adaptive Object Detectors against Latency Attacks for Edge Devices: Introduction

 \section{Introduction}

-Real-time object detection lies at the heart of a wide range of downstream applications such as autonomous driving, drone navigation, video surveillance and augmented reality.
-From the early detectors such as (Faster) RCNN~\cite{rcnn,fastercnn} to the latest versions of the YOLO family~\cite{yolov1,yolov5,yolov8}, we have seen incredible achievements of performance-efficiency improvements, e.g., reaching 56-60\% mAP on the MS-COCO benchmark with more than 30 FPS on embedded NVIDIA Jetson boards.
+Real-time object detection lies at the heart of a wide range of downstream applications such as autonomous driving~\cite{liang2024aide}, drone navigation~\cite{wang2023generalized} and video surveillance~\cite{lu23aaai,jiang21mobicom}.
+From the early detectors such as (Faster) RCNN~\cite{rcnn,fastercnn} to the latest versions of the YOLO family~\cite{yolov1,yolov5,yolov8}, we have seen incredible achievements of performance-efficiency improvements, \eg, reaching 56-60\% mAP on the MS-COCO benchmark with more than 30 FPS on embedded NVIDIA Jetson boards.

 However, in the shadow of these tremendous successes, a new threat called \emph{latency attack} lurks to impair the real-time processing capability of object detectors~\cite{chen2024overload,ma2024slowtrack,shumailov2021sponge,wang2021daedalus}, which employ hand-crafted Non-Maximum Suppression (NMS) to eliminate duplicate objects in the post-processing stage.
 By targeting the computational bottleneck inside the NMS module~\cite{nms_objdet}, these attacks create more than thousands ``phantom objects'' with gradient-based adversarial techniques to congest the NMS processing pipeline as shown in Fig. \ref{fig1.1:adv_demo}.
-In addition to the known attacks against object detectors such as disappearing, mis-classifying and mis-location~\cite{tog, appering_attack, advattack}, it expands the attacker's weapon arsenal with high risks of jeopardizing real-time applications on edge systems. e.g., any latency in detecting an obstacle in autonomous driving could lead to cascading failure in the sensor fusion, decision and steering control subsystems.
+In addition to the known attacks against object detectors such as disappearing, mis-classifying and mis-location~\cite{tog, appering_attack, advattack}, it expands the attacker's weapon arsenal with high risks of jeopardizing real-time applications on edge systems. \Eg, any latency in detecting an obstacle in autonomous driving could lead to cascading failure in the sensor fusion, decision and steering control subsystems.

 Unfortunately, with the arms race on the attack side, we have seen a paucity of research to defend against these new vulnerabilities.
 A quick fix is to set hard limits on the number objects~\cite{chen2024overload}, whereas such limit is hard to select for different applications since a large value would still allow phantom objects to pass and a small one might falsely reject correct instances in case a large number of objects are present, especially in crowd counting and traffic monitoring applications.
 A comprehensive solution is to completely eliminate the hand-crafted NMS~\cite{dert,deform_dert}.
 However, this requires to change all the legacy software dependencies on the edge firmware and NMS-free architectures are still far from achieving real-time performance on edge devices~\cite{detr_beats_yolo}.
 Admittedly, the computational bottleneck in NMS is not straightforward to circumvent: our system-level analysis unveils that it not only comes from limited computational power (on edge devices), but also extensive data transfer between GPU-CPU that is not discussed in the previous works~\cite{chen2024overload,wang2021daedalus,ps}.
 Would heterogeneous GPUs have different capacities under these attacks -- are high-end GPUs free from such attack?
 If not and the bottleneck persists, without removing the NMS module, how can we thwart latency attacks?
 By giving a performance requirement, can we guarantee such requirement by learning robust, adaptive object detectors on different hardware accelerators?